khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

   </tbody>
 </table>

 This gives a quick status indication on each system.
-Moving the mouse pointer to each icon displays a pop-up that displays specific logs for that system.
-If a system cannot connect, the system logs should be checked for information about the problem.
+Moving the mouse pointer to each icon displays a pop-up that shows specific logs for that system.
+> If a system cannot connect, the system logs should be checked for information about the problem.

 ### Resources

-Resources are provided from the systems installed:
+Resources are provided by the installed systems:

 + BeoLink system (_NL_ A/V products and its connected sources)
 + Home Automation system(s) (e.g. buttons, sensors)